Cancel anytime

 - Acquisition Price (USD millions): 550

-- Strategic Rationale: Expanded sports coverage and digital subscription offerings.
+- Strategic Rationale: Expanded NYT's sports coverage and attracted new subscribers.

 Growth Trajectory and Initiatives